luizantoniona/eeg-epileptic-seizure-detection/README.md

 - **Balance:** This step involves balancing the distribution of samples within the training data to prevent the model from being biased towards certain value.

-- **Shuffle:** The training data is shuffled to randomize the order of samples, which helps prevent the model from learning any patterns based on the order of data points.

 - **Training:** This stage involves training the machine learning model using the balanced and shuffled training data.

 - **Evaluation:** After training, the model's performance is evaluated using the test datasets to acess its generalization ability and effectiveness.